Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Experiments

 \subsubsection{Answer Generation and Log-probability Extraction}

-For generating answers, LLMs were served using the \texttt{vllm} inference library~\cite{kwon2023efficient}.
-To ensure variability in outputs and access to meaningful probability distributions for entropy calculation, non-greedy decoding was employed with a sampling temperature $T_{\text{samp}}=1.0$.
-The \texttt{top\_p} sampling parameter was set to $1.0$ to consider the full vocabulary distribution as initially filtered by the model, while the $K_\mathrm{samp}$ sampling parameter could be set to a specific value (e.g., $K_{\text{samp}}=50$) to effectively limit the vocabulary considered for generation and, consequently, for the calculation of the maximum possible missing entropy $\Delta H_{K, \mathrm{max}}(q, t_{<j})$ as defined in Section~\ref{sec:theoretical_setup}.
+LLMs were served using the \texttt{vllm} inference library~\cite{kwon2023efficient}.
+To ensure variability and access to meaningful probability distributions for entropy calculation, we used non-greedy decoding with $T_{\text{samp}}=1.0$.
+The \texttt{top\_p} parameter was set to $1.0$, while the sampling cutoff was set to $K_{\text{samp}}=50$.
+This truncation allows us to compute the theoretical upper bound on missing entropy defined in Eq.~\eqref{eq:delta_H_max_K_samp_tail}.
 For each generated token, we extracted the accessible top-$K$ log-probabilities (typically $K \le 15$ or $K \le 20$ depending on the API/model).